Restaurant in Tokyo, Japan

 Verdict: A Reliable French Anchor in Tokyo's Nihonbashi

 If you're considering Signature at the Mandarin Oriental for a first visit, book it.
-At the ¥¥¥ price tier, it sits one step below the ¥¥¥¥ French heavyweights in Tokyo, and that positioning is genuinely useful: you get serious classical French cooking with a modern edit, in a hotel setting that handles service well, without committing to the spend of a full splurge evening.
+At the ¥¥¥ price tier, it sits one step below the ¥¥¥¥ French heavyweights in Tokyo, that positioning is genuinely useful: you get serious classical French cooking with a modern edit, in a hotel setting that handles service well, without committing to the spend of a full splurge evening.
 It holds a Michelin Plate (2025) and has appeared on the Opinionated About Dining Japan list three consecutive years, climbing from Highly Recommended in 2023 to #314 in 2024 and #383 in 2025.
 The OAD ranking shift is worth noting — it moved up significantly between 2023 and 2024 before settling back slightly in 2025, which suggests the kitchen is in a period of active evolution under chef Nicolas Boujéma.
 That's relevant to how you plan your visits.

 What to Expect on a First Visit

-The dining room is decorated in blue throughout, and the view from the room is, by all accounts, a genuine draw — Nihonbashi from this height reads very differently than street level.
+The dining room is decorated in blue throughout, the view from the room is, by all accounts, a genuine draw — Nihonbashi from this height reads very differently than street level.
 First-timers should go in with clear expectations: this is French cuisine that takes its sauces seriously, with a lighter finish delivered through herbs and vinegar rather than heavy reductions.
-The Michelin description points to dishes like pâté en croûte, fish bouillabaisse, and lamb baked in pie crust as representative of the kitchen's approach , classic French structures with modern restraint applied to texture and weight.
+The Michelin description points to dishes like pâté en croûte, fish bouillabaisse, lamb baked in pie crust as representative of the kitchen's approach, classic French structures with modern restraint applied to texture and weight.
 The service team's demeanour is noted as genuinely warm rather than formally stiff, which matters in a hotel dining room where you might otherwise expect a more transactional experience.

 For a first visit, lunch is the more accessible entry point.
 Service runs 11:30 am to 1:30 pm daily, with dinner from 6 to 9 pm.
-Booking is rated Easy, which means you're not competing for tables weeks in advance , but this is still a Michelin-recognised restaurant in a Mandarin Oriental, so booking a week or two ahead for dinner is sensible, particularly on weekends.
+Booking is rated Easy, which means you're not competing for tables weeks in advance, but this is still a Michelin-recognised restaurant in a Mandarin Oriental, so booking a week or two ahead for dinner is sensible, particularly on weekends.

 Multi-Visit Strategy: What Changes Across Visits

 The case for returning to Signature is built around the kitchen's evident commitment to French culinary history as a living catalogue rather than a fixed menu.
-The pâté en croûte and the bouillabaisse represent two very different registers of French cooking , charcuterie-based precision versus the looser, more regional soul of southern France.
+The pâté en croûte and the bouillabaisse represent two very different registers of French cooking, charcuterie-based precision versus the looser, more regional soul of southern France.
 On a second visit, the sensible move is to push into whichever register you didn't prioritise on the first.
 If you opened with the bouillabaisse direction, the lamb in pie crust and the charcuterie-leaning dishes give you a different angle on what the kitchen does with pastry and protein.

 A third visit, if you're in Nihonbashi regularly, is justified by the kitchen's evolving position on the OAD list.
 The trajectory from Highly Recommended to a ranked position in two years tells you this is not a static restaurant.
 Seasonal changes to how Boujéma applies his herb and vinegar approach to different proteins are worth tracking if French technique interests you as a category, not just as a single meal.